-Arguably the most important feature to look for is isolation.
+Isolation is arguably the most important feature to look for when buying a pair of DJ headphones.
 While open-back headphones have a well-earned reputation for having great sound quality and “soundstage,” they’re not going to be of much use in a loud club or at a backyard party.
-What you need is a pair of closed-back headphones that can keep the outside sound out, so you can focus on the music in your headphones with little interference.
-A good DJ isn’t just a part of the party, they’re choreographing it.
-They need to be able to hear what’s going on around them and then disappear into their headphones to set up the next track.
-That’s not possible unless you have a pair of headphones that can block outside noise when you need them to.
+What you need is a pair of closed-back headphones that can keep the house sound out, so you can focus on the music in your headphones with little distraction.

 You want a frequency response with an emphasized low end

-If you take a look at our full explainer piece on isolation, you’ll see that the first thing to go when there are loud noises around is the low end.
-Those frequencies just get masked out by our brains when there are other, louder noises around us.
-How are you supposed to line-up the next song if you can’t be sure that the bass is lined up nicely?
+Our full isolation explainer teaches you that spectral masking can cause loud sounds to mask out others.
+How are you supposed to line up the next song if you can’t be sure that the bass is lined up nicely?
 That’s why the best DJ headphones give a bit of emphasis to the low end of the frequency response.
-The better to help you hear the thumping bass kicks when you’re right next to loudspeakers.
-Of course, there is software that can beatmatch for you, but we’re talking about real DJs skills here (shade thrown).
+The better to help you hear the thumping bass kicks when you’re right next to the loudspeakers.
+Of course, there is software that can beatmatch for you, but we’re talking about real DJ skills here (shade thrown).

 Look for tough build quality

 You don’t want a pair of headphones that you need to baby.
-If you’re going to be moving from place to place and throwing you headphones into a bag or case, you want them to still be in one piece when you get to your destination.
-That’s why a tough build quality is key when it comes to DJ headphones.
-That’s made all the harder to find by the fact that DJ headphones usually have swiveling earcups and hinges for folding more compactly, in other words, they have more moving parts that you have to worry about.
+If you’re going to move from place to place and throw your headphones into a bag or case, you want them to be durable.
+That’s why tough build quality is key when it comes to DJ headphones, which is a tough requirement given that DJ headphones usually have swiveling ear cups as well as hinges for folding more compactly: in other words, they have more moving parts that you have to worry about.
 So a well-made pair of cans that won’t break at the slightest provocation is essential.

 Most people should just go with the classic Sennheiser HD 25